 There is a myth that the Brihadeeswara Temple base is built so the shadow of the tower never falls on the ground during the afternoon at any time of the year.

-Top of this tower is a cap in the shape of a lotus called kumbham which weighs about 81 tonnes carved of you know what by now, a single granite stone.
+Top of this tower is a cap in the shape of a lotus called a kumbham which weighs about 81 tonnes and is carved of you know what by now, a single granite stone.
 The significance of kumbham is to store positive energy in the main tower.
-It is hard to understand how such an enormous work is placed on the top of the tower and that Cholas used over 1000 elephants and thousands of workers to complete the construction.
-Also worth mentioning that there is no Granite quarry at least in a 100-mile radius of the temple, yet the whole temple used about 1,30,000 tonnes of Granite.
+It is hard to understand how such enormous work is placed on the top of the tower and that Cholas used over 1000 elephants and thousands of workers to complete the construction.
+Also worth mentioning is that there is no Granite quarry at least within a 100-mile radius of the temple, yet the whole temple used about 1,30,000 tonnes of Granite.

-Raja Raja Chola dreamt about Lord Shiva during his visit to Sri Lanka and want to pay off his respects on a grand scale.
-He was inspired by the temples there and desired to build one in his own dynasty, then, capital – Thanjavur.
+Raja Raja Chola dreamt about Lord Shiva during his visit to Sri Lanka and wanted to pay his respects on a grand scale.
+He was inspired by the temples there and desired to build one in his dynasty, then, capital – Thanjavur.

 Thus a milestone was laid and the temple reflects the grandeur of the Chola Kingdom.